|HOME > People > Faculty|

 Herbert A. Davidson (Emeritus): Medieval Hebrew literature; Rabbinic literature; medieval Jewish and Arabic philosophy.

-Ismail K. Poonawala: Early intellectual and cultural history of Islam; Shi'ism, Isma'ilis/Fatimids; classical Arabic literature; contemporary Islamic thought.
+Ismail K. Poonawala (Emeritus): Early intellectual and cultural history of Islam; Shi'ism, Isma'ilis/Fatimids; classical Arabic literature; contemporary Islamic thought.

 Yona Sabar: Hebrew and Aramaic; Syriac; Modern Aramaic dialects; Jewish languages; folk and religious literature of Kurdistani Jews.